Conal84/MS1-salford-squash-centre/README.md

 9. [Popper.js](https://popper.js.org/)

 ## Testing
-Testing involved viewing the website myself on a range of devices both in Chrome Dev tools and on physical Iphone and tablet and desktop devices.
+Testing involved viewing the website myself on a range of devices both in Chrome Dev tools and on physical Iphone, tablet and desktop devices.
 As part of the testing procedure my peers reviewed the website and provided constructive comments.

 In each of the main sections; Home, Facilities, Play, Login and SignUp the required information has been provided and is accessible